📞 Call Now

 • To indicate the power of dynamics between two or more characters in a film.

-• To serve as the establishing shot.
+• To serve as the establishing shot that orients viewers in a new location.

 • To establish the character’s state of mind, especially when overwhelmed or feeling alone.